 Seat belts and airbags are worth the cost, Graham believes.
-But what about filters on uranium treatment plants — with a price tag of $34 billion per year of life saved?
+But he's less keen on filters on uranium treatment plants — with a price tag of $34 billion per year of life saved?

 The brouhaha over Graham's nomination began months ago and captured public attention in March, when Public Citizen issued a 130-page denunciation of the Harvard professor.

 “Installing an industry-funded flack in such a crucial position would harm the public for generations,” Claybrook warned.

 It's common for advocacy organizations to get upset about any new OIRA administrator — since the department is, in essence, an agency watchdog.
 During the Reagan years, the OIRA under head Wendy Gramm was criticized by some as a "black hole" that sucked up a host of proposed environmental and health rules.

 Public Citizen's main gripe is that Graham's research has been partly financed by industry groups and corporations such as General Motors, Exxon, ARCO Chemical, and Monsanto.
 About 60 percent of the center's $3 million annual budget comes from private grants — most of them from corporate funders.
 This renders the center's research suspect, according to Public Citizen.